-Prior to serving as a federal prosecutor, Mr. Galbraith was the legislative assistant for Judiciary and Indian Affairs to United States Senator Tim Johnson in his Washington, D.C.
+Prior to serving as a federal prosecutor, Mr. Galbraith was the legislative assistant for Judiciary and Indian Affairs to then-United States Senator Tim Johnson (D-SD) in his Washington, D.C.
 Senate Office.
 He also worked for then-Senator Barack Obama during his first campaign for President by organizing the Native American Domestic Policy Committee, which comprised a nationwide group of tribal leaders and activists.

 Mr. Galbraith was listed in the 2017, 2018 and 2019 editions of Chambers USA: America’s Leading Lawyers for Business for Native American Law and he was also ranked Nationally as “Up and Coming” for Native American Law in 2017 and 2018 by Chambers USA: America’s Leading Lawyers for Business.
 He was recognized in 2020 by The Best Lawyers in America® for Native American Law.
 Mr. Galbraith was recognized as a 2017, 2018 and 2019 Washington D.C.
 “Rising Star” for Native American Law by Super Lawyers magazine.
 He was named to the Lawyers of Color "Nation's Best List" for 2019.
 He was named a 2017 "Rising Star" by Law360 and one of three nationally recognized lawyers for Native American Law under 40 to watch.
 The Washington Business Journal honored Mr. Galbraith as a part of its "40 under 40" class of 2017.
 He was listed as one of Washington's 2015 "Trending 40 Lawyers Under 40" by Legal Bisnow.
 Mr. Galbraith is a recipient of the Native American Bar Association Award for Excellence in Government Service in 2012 and was recognized as one of “40 Native Americans Under 40” by American Indian Enterprise Development in 2011.
 At the Department of Justice, he was recognized by the FBI, Department of Education and the Council of the Inspectors General on Integrity and Efficiency for excellence in criminal prosecutions.

 Insights View All